smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **BAKE**

-• New Options for Create Bake Pairs from HighPoly Mesh
+• New Options for Create Bake Pairs from HighPoly Mesh:

   • Create or Transfer VertexNormalMap from HighPoly to LowPoly
   • Activate the Reference System on LowPoly
   • Isolate current Bake Pairs in Viewport

 • Updated the Pop Over Menu to expose more options that was previously visible only via Preferences

 **UV**